 The fifth child of Isabel (née Owen), Elijah Trevethan was born on 8 October 1868 [Newtown 1868, 4th qt] in Bethel Street, Llanidloes, which is where his mother was living at the time.
-His father was stated to be Ezekiel Osborne Trevethan, a lead miner, and his mother was ‘Isabel Roberts formerly Owens’.
+His birth certificate states that his father was Ezekiel Osborne Trevethan, a lead miner, and his mother was ‘Isabel Roberts formerly Owens’.
 Elijah later adopted the name Elijah Trevethan Roberts but in all his World War I service records he was 'Elijah Trevallon Roberts'.

-It would appear that Ezekiel Osborne Trevethan did not exist; the only Ezekiel Trevethan alive in England or Wales at that time was born in Perranzabuloe, Cornwall, in December 1840 [Truro 1841, 1st qt].
-He was the son of Mathew Trevethan and Jane (née Holman) of Perranzabuloe and he became known as Ezekiel Holman Trevethan.
-Trevethan was an unusual name; in 1871 there were approximately two hundred people of that name in England, principally in Cornwall and only sixteen in Wales.
+It would appear that Ezekiel Osborne Trevethan did not exist but there was a man called Ezekiel Holman Trevethan (pictured left) and it is interesting to compare his features with those of Elijah's son Edward James Roberts (right).
+(These are the only photos I have for comparison.)
+Though Ezekiel Trevethan was born in Perranzabuloe, Cornwall, in December 1840 [Truro 1841, 1st qt], there are reasonable grounds for suspecting he might have spent some time in Llanidloes.
+He was the son of Mathew Trevethan and Jane (née Holman) of Perranzabuloe.
+Trevethan was an unusual surname; in 1871 there were approximately two hundred people of that name in England, mainly in Cornwall and only sixteen in Wales.
 It would appear to be more than a coincidence that eight of those sixteen were members of a family living in Llanidloes.
 The head of this Llanidloes family was Thomas Trevethan, aged 47, who was also a lead miner and was also born in Perranzabuloe.
-In the nineteenth century being a miner could be an itinerant occupation and it is quite feasible that Ezekiel, between the years 1861 and 1871 when the censuses show him living Perranzabuloe, could have spent some time in Llanidloes and, whilst Ezekiel like his father was generally a tin miner, his father had also spent some time as a lead miner.
-By an even greater coincidence both Isabel and Ezekiel had a younger brother called Elijah; hence, presumably, the choice of name for their son.
+In the nineteenth century being a miner could be an itinerant occupation and it is quite feasible that, between the 1861 and 1871 censuses which show Ezekiel living in Perranzabuloe, he could have spent time in Llanidloes and, whilst Ezekiel like his father was generally a tin miner, his father had also worked as a lead miner.
+By an even greater coincidence both Isabel and Ezekiel had a younger brother called Elijah so it would have been an appropriate name for their son.